-After consideration, the directors of the Company have concluded that the Company has sufficient resources available to enable it to continue in existence for the foreseeable future and at least for a period of 12 months from the date of signing of the Annual report and financial statements, and have therefore continued to adopt the going concern basis in preparing the financial statements.
+After consideration, the directors of the Company have concluded that the Company has sufficient resources available to enable it to continue in existence for the foreseeable future and at least for a period of 12 months from the date of signing of these Regulatory Financial Statements, and have therefore continued to adopt the going concern basis in preparing the financial statements.
 This consideration included the availability of facilities within the Company, an assessment of the net current liabilities, the relatively stable and regulated nature of the business, the forecast long term business plan, and the anticipated ability of the Company to be able to raise additional long term debt in the future.